pit-ray/win-vind/how_to_contribute/index.md

 ## Contibute Procedure
 1. Make a discussion at <a href="https://github.com/pit-ray/win-vind/discussions">github.com/discussions</a> in order to prevent conflicts.
 In addition, post the what you will do, just in a few words. (**Optional**)

 1. Fork the repository from <a href="https://github.com/pit-ray/win-vind">pit-ray/win-vind</a>.
-I recommend to clone it as depth=1 like below.
 ```bash
 $ git clone https://github.com/pit-ray/win-vind.git
 ```